spinen/laravel-quickbooks-client/README.md

 The package uses the auto registration feature

-**NOTE:** This is not working right now, so follow the steps below for registering the Service Providers

 ### For < Laravel 5.5, you have to register the Service Providers

 1. Add the provider to ```config/app.php```